kubewarden/kubewarden.io/content/blog/2026/03/kubewarden-1.33-release.md

-In some cases though, users may want to run ClusterAdmissionPolicies or ClusterAdmissionPolicyGroups also in the namespace of the Admission Controller, for example if aiding with resource allocation or preventing core namespaces from being modified.
+In some cases though, users may want to run ClusterAdmissionPolicies or ClusterAdmissionPolicyGroups also in the namespace of the Admission Controller, for example if aiding resource allocation or preventing core namespaces from being modified.

 For those really unusual cases, cluster operators can now deploy Kubewarden clusterwide policies to also apply to the Admission Controller namespace by setting their `spec.allowInsideKubewardenNamespace`to `true`.

-Namespaced policies don't have this posibility, of course.
+This is not possible with namespaced policies.

-We expect cluster operators to seldomly make use of this feature, and we recommend caution when doing so.
+We expect cluster operators to rarely use this feature.
+We recommend caution when doing so.

 ## Proxy configuration